Pulover/PuloversMacroCreator/Documentation/Playback.md

 **Display Controls Bar on startu-up**: If checked will display the Controls bar upon every start.

+**Auto Hide Controls Toolbar**: If checked the Controls Toolbar will be automatically shown when a Playback hotkey is pressed and hidden when execution finishes.

 **Random Sleeps**: If checked all delays during playback will be a random value for more or less of the defined percentage, e.g.: if percentage is set to 50, a command with a delay of 300ms will be set to any value between 150ms and 450ms.
 Percentage can be set in the counter.